rocamocha/defold-annie/readme.md

 The main utilities of Annie are:
 - basic animation switch for lightweight integration into responsive logic in your `update()` (Annie doesn't send the `'play_animation'` message if already playing the animation)
-- ability to bypass the animation switch, to force a replay of the current animation
+- ability to bypass the animation switch, forcing a replay of the current animation
 - automatic alignment of the parent gameobject on playing an animation
 - ability to lock and unlock animations
 - ability to retain the cursor position between different animations